Preparing for training contract and vacation scheme interview questions

 Spend some time finding out about the firm you’re hoping to work for, using its website as a starting point.
 Don’t just memorise lists of clients – give yourself some context by researching key, recent cases (from the last 12 months) and get your head around their main markets.
 ‘Mention specifics: names of clients, major deals or practice awards – we want to be flattered and know that you are aware of what the firm is doing.
 Don’t just name-drop from the firm’s website; know the ins and outs,’ warns Katie.

 To show you are enthusiastic and committed to a future with that particular law firm, make sure that you have some questions prepared.
 Think about the issues that would affect you and your decision to work there.
 Pitch your questions depending on who is interviewing you: partners or graduate recruitment specialists – partners are unlikely to know about the structure of the training programme just as graduate recruiters will not be familiar with the detail of individual deals.
+Chris Brown, partner at Norton Rose Fulbright LLP, recommends asking: 'What challenges does your firm face to maintain or grow its position in the market?' - a useful question for both interviews and networking events.

 The interview should be about you assessing the firm too.
 ‘Don’t ask something that you could have easily found out on the internet,’ warns Zoe Reid, trainee recruitment officer at Osborne Clarke.
 ‘It’s a better idea to demonstrate that you’ve done your research – perhaps there’s a particular deal or a particular sector that we operate in that you’re interested in and want to know more about.
 Questions should be very targeted towards us, rather than generic.’